kashishgupta1990/hapi-api/README.md

 ```bash
 docker ps -a
 ```
 - Select the CONTAINER ID / NAMES (look like -> aea8bf1d2562) and copy it.
 Run the following command.
+It will return you container terminal.
 ```bash
 docker exec -it hapiapi /bin/bash
 ```
-or
 ```bash
 docker exec -it aea8bf1d2562 /bin/bash
 ```
-These command will return you container terminal.

-Type command: `pm2 logs`
+- Type command: `pm2 logs`
 ```bash
 pm2 logs
 ```